ucl-bug/jwave/docs/index.md

 j-Wave is a library for performing simulations of acoustic problems, and in general for the construction of differentiable PDE and ODE solvers.
 In its core, is heavily inspired by [k-Wave](http://www.k-wave.org/) (in its essence, most of it is a port of k-Wave in JAX), and its intented to be used as a collection of modular blocks that can be easily included into any machine learning pipeline.

-Following the phylosophy of [JAX](https://jax.readthedocs.io/en/stable/), jWave is developed with the following principles in mind
+Following the phylosophy of [JAX](https://jax.readthedocs.io/en/stable/), j-Wave is developed with the following principles in mind

 1. Fully differentiable
 2. Fast via hardware-specific `jit` compilation